Arizona State vs. SMU College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 Arizona State vs. SMU BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 6

-Wednesday's game at Desert Financial Arena has the Arizona State Sun Devils (5-2) going head to head against the SMU Mustangs (6-3) at 10:00 PM ET (on December 6).
-Our computer prediction projects a narrow 68-67 victory for Arizona State, so it should be a competitive matchup.
+Wednesday's contest at Desert Financial Arena has the Arizona State Sun Devils (5-2) matching up with the SMU Mustangs (6-3) at 10:00 PM ET (on December 6).
+Our computer prediction projects a close 68-67 victory for Arizona State, so it should be a tight matchup.

-Based on our computer prediction, SMU should cover the point spread, which is listed at 3.5.
-The two teams are projected to go under the 140.5 over/under.
+Based on our computer prediction, SMU should cover the spread, which is listed at 1.5.
+The two sides are projected to go under the 142.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!